I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

-Chic Mermaid Tail Crochet Pattern For You & Your Girls
+Mermaid Tail Crochet Pattern for You and Your Girls

 - Yarn: 600 grams (near 800 yards) of chunky/bulky yarn (number 5)

 - Hook: 10 mm hook (US: N-P or number 15)

 - Yarn needle

 Starting with a slip knot, make 15 chains that will serve as a base for your blanket.
 Simply add fewer or more chains if you want the base to be smaller or bigger.

 After making a base of 15 chains, add 3 extra chains.

 On the 4th chain (right after the 3rd extra chain) from the hook, make 1 double crochet stitch.
 Continue until you get to the other side.

 Make 4 double crochet stitches when you reach the last chain.
 This will allow you to move or turn to the other side.